 Our Graduate Consultants

-José Bucheli is an economics PhD candidate with a focus on international & development economics.
-Originally from Ecuador, he received his B.A. and M.A. degrees in economics from UNM in 2010 and 2012.
-José has conducted field research in Ecuador where he explored the impact of migration on child schooling; Nepal, where he looked at infrastructure and multidimensional poverty; and Mexico, where he studied the relationship between return migration and violence.
-His current research looks at the effect of shocks and natural disasters on child and household wellbeing.
-Besides being a GRC statistics consultant, José is also a UNM Latin American and Iberian Institute (LAII) PhD fellow for the 2015-2017 period, and a teaching assistant for the Spanish and economics departments.
+José is an economics PhD candidate with concentrations in econometrics and international & development economics.
+José has conducted research in Ecuador, where he explored the impact of migration on child schooling; Nepal, where he looked at infrastructure and multidimensional poverty; and Mexico, where he studied the relationship between return migration and violence.
+His current research looks at the contribution of return migrants to human development outcomes and the mechanisms that drive this relationship.
+Besides being a Graduate Resource Center statistics consultant, José is also a former UNM Latin American and Iberian Institute (LAII) PhD fellow for the 2015-2017 period, and a teaching assistant for the Spanish and economics departments.

 Mohammad is a doctoral student in the Department of Economics with a focus in Development Economics.
 He received his BSc and MA degrees in Economics from Lahore University of Management Sciences, Pakistan and Xiamen University, China respectively.
 He also hold MA in Economics from the University of New Mexico.
 He is an applied micro-economist with research interests in the areas of food, nutrition, health, cognition and childhood development.
 Currently his research focuses on cognitive catch-up during "critical stages" during childhood and the different channels through which cognitive outcomes can be improved.